UNC-CFD/somar/README.md

 Features
 -----
-- **Nonhydrostatic -** Our model solves the Boussinesq Navier-Stokes equations (NSE) *without* the hydrostatic approximation in order to properly model the internal waves and tides that are ubiquitous in the ocean.
+- **Nonhydrostatic -** Our model solves the Boussinesq Navier-Stokes equations *without* the hydrostatic approximation in order to properly model the internal waves and tides that are ubiquitous in the ocean.

 - **Complex topography -** We have maintained general covariance so that the domain can be described in curvilinear coordinates.
 This allows us to model irregular boundaries with stretched grids and a logically rectangular coordinate system.